Svarsha12/deep-learning-challenge/README.md

+## Files
+There are two jupyter files.
+Alphabetsoupcharity_Optimizer.ipynb is ran in google colab and AlphabetSoupCharity.ipynb is ran in my local jupyter notebook.
+You can find the deep-learning model report for the charity in the Report.md file.I tried export the result in my_model.h5 from the AlphabetSoupCharity.ipynb, but the file is binary.

 ## Background

 The nonprofit foundation Alphabet Soup wants a tool that can help it select the applicants for funding with the best chance of success in their ventures.